SoftwareHeritage/swh-graph/docs/memory.rst

 The main dial you can use to manage your memory usage is to chose between memory-mapping and direct-loading the graph data.
-The different loading modes available when loading the graph are documented in :ref:`swh-graph-java-api`.
+The different loading modes available when loading the graph are documented in :ref:`swh-graph-rust-api`.

 Loading in mapped mode will not load any extra data in RAM, but will instead use the ``mmap(1)`` syscall to put the graph file located on disk in the